CWE-CAPEC/hw-cwe-sig/working-docs/transient.md

         may help to minimize the potential impact of an attacker exploiting the weakness.
-A value of "Discouraged Common Practice" is used to indicate mitigations that are commonly attempted but known to be ineffective or highly risky.”
+A value of "Discouraged Common Practice" is used to indicate mitigations that are commonly attempted but known to be ineffective or highly risky."

 ## Applying These New CWEs to A Variety of Transient Execution CVEs